THE POOR FACE THE JUSTICE SYSTEM ALONE

 Over 1.8 million people are unrepresented in New York State each year.
 The lack of affordable legal assistance negatively impacts the stability of individuals, families, communities and institutions.
 We provide assistance (e.g. referrals and resources) to New Yorkers of all backgrounds in diverse areas of law, from trusts and estates to consumer debt disputes and more.

 We exist to ensure justice for all, regardless of how much money you have.
-Through mobile legal aid desks and "Know Your Rights" seminars at soup kitchens and shelters across the city, we bring free legal aid directly to the people who need it most.
+Through mobile legal aid desks and "Know Your Rights" seminars at soup kitchens and shelters across the city, we bring free legal advice directly to the people who need it most.